b10102016/google-chrome-remote-desktop/README.md

 >/opt/google/chrome-remote-desktop/chrome-remote-desktop --start

 # It can fix
- Start a remote desktiop session only result with a blank screen

- chrome remote desktop on Ubuntu only shows wallpaper
+Google chrome remote desktop on Ubuntu only shows wallpaper or blank screen.